 But I get that oil can be a tricky sea to navigate; so in this brief video, I’ll give you one of my oil picks for free.

-Reason No. 3: New Highs Always Come After a Bull Market
+Reason No. 3: New Highs Always Come After a Bear Market

 The final reason you shouldn’t fear the bear market comes from InvestorPlace CEO, Brian Hunt.